+· Combornio Domo

 Contents Page

 Page Information

 3 Maths Policy

 5 Intent, implementation and impact statements

-6 Timetable

-7 Maths lessons
+7 Maths in KS1

 8 Maths in EYFS

-11 Marking and assessment
+11 Maths LTP

-12 Greater depth and mastery
+13 Greater depth and mastery

-13 Resources
+16 Resources

 Maths Policy

 Intent

 At St Andrew's Infant School, we deliver a broad and balanced curriculum that allows each child to reach their fullest potential.
 We aim to provide children with a powerful set of tools with which to calculate, reason and solve problems, not just at school but in everyday life.